funkensturm/acts_as_category/README.md

-      subchild1.self_and_siblings     # Returns an array [subchild1, subchild2], just like siblings, only with itself as well subchild1.self_and_siblings_ids # Returns the same array, but ids instead of categories [3, 4]
+      subchild1.self_and_siblings     # Returns an array [subchild1, subchild2], just like siblings, only with itself as well subchild1.self_and_siblings_ids # Returns the same array, but ids instead of categories [3, 4] child1.self_and_siblings        # Returns an array with [child1], because it has no siblings

 ### Usage with permissions